 11.2.4.2.1 Allocation of Costs Resulting From ISO Dispatch Orders

 Pursuant to Section 11.2.4.2, the ISO may, at its discretion, dispatch any Participating Generator, Participating Load and import, that has not bid into the Imbalance Energy or Ancillary Services markets, to avoid an intervention in market operations or to prevent or relieve a System Emergency.
 Such dispatch may result from, among other things, planned and unplanned transmission facility outages; bid insufficiency in the Ancillary Services and Real-Time Energy markets; and location-specific requirements of the ISO.
-All costs incurred by the ISO for such dispatch instructions necessary as a result of a transmission facility outage or in order to satisfy a location-specific requirement shall be payable to the ISO by the Participating Transmission Owner in whose Service Area the transmission facility is located or the location-specific requirement arose.
-All costs incurred by the ISO for such dispatch instructions other than for a transmission facility outage or a location-specific requirement shall be payable to the ISO by all Scheduling Coordinators .in proportion to their metered Demand (including exports).
-To the extent that the ISO has procured such services on a Zonal basis, the ISO will allocate the cost of such dispatch orders to all Scheduling Coordinators in the applicable Zone in proportion to their metered Demand (including exports).
+For each settlement interval, all costs incurred by the ISO for such Dispatch instructions necessary as a result of a transmission facility outage or in order to satisfy a location-specific requirement in that settlement interval shall be payable to the ISO by the Participating Transmission Owner in whose Service Area the transmission facility is located or the location-specific requirement arose.
+For each settlement interval, all costs incurred by the ISO for such Dispatch instructions other than for a transmission facility outage or a location-specific requirement in that settlement interval shall be charged to each Scheduling Coordinator pro rata based upon the ratio of each Scheduling Coordinator's Net Negative Uninstructed Deviations to the total Net Negative Uninstructed Deviations in each settlement interval.

 * * * * *